MicrosoftDocs/dynamics-365-fraud-protection/content/faq/security-assessment-faq.md

 ## Auditing

 #### Does the application or service log information in an industry-standard type of event format, such as CSV, Common Event Format (CEF), or Syslog?
 Log data isn't shared by the product.
-Service metrics and key performance indicators (KPIs) are surfaced via Power BI views.
+Service metrics and key performance indicators (KPIs) are available via Power BI views.

 #### Does the application or service collect or provide data about user sign-in, sign-out, password changes, and failed sign-in attempts?
 Yes.
 For more information, see [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).

-#### Does the application or service collect or provide audit logs of administrator actions (user account Create/Update/Delete) or application-specific actions?
+#### Does the application or service collect or provide audit logs of administrator actions (user account create/update/delete) or application-specific actions?
 The application maintains an audit history of key changes, such as rule or list updates.
 User account actions and corresponding audit history are controlled via Azure AD.
-For more information, see the overview in [Azure Active Directory reports and monitoring documentation](/azure/active-directory/reports-monitoring/index) and [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).
+For more information, see [Azure Active Directory reports and monitoring documentation](/azure/active-directory/reports-monitoring).

-For Azure AD auditing, see the core directory events for application role and group membership in [List of Azure Active Directory Audit Activities](/archive/blogs/motiba/list-of-azure-active-directory-audit-activities).
-For access to audits from the Azure AD portal, see [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).
+For information on Azure AD auditing, see the core directory events for application role and group membership in [List of Azure Active Directory Audit Activities](/archive/blogs/motiba/list-of-azure-active-directory-audit-activities).
+For access to audits from the Azure AD portal, see [Audit logs in Azure Active Directory](/azure/active-directory/reports-monitoring/concept-audit-logs).

 #### Does the application or service collect or provide audit logs of user actions (document or content Create/Read/Update/Delete)?
 Not applicable.
 Only the admin role is supported.

-#### Does the application or service collect or provide audit logs of metadata actions (Create/Read/Update/Delete)?
+#### Does the application or service collect or provide audit logs of metadata actions (create/read/update/delete)?
 Yes.
 An audit history of key changes, such as list and rule updates, is maintained.

 #### Can Microsoft provide audit trails for any activities that are performed on personally identifiable information (PII)?